Noah-Arcouette/mimik/bin/false/en_CA.ascii/false.md

 ## error

-Error will be the returned exit status as a positive integer.
+*error* will be the returned exit status; interpreted as a positive integer.

 # Environment Variables